Dunbar: The Evolution of America's First Black Public High School

 Insufficient funding and resources were a common hardship for most black educational facilities during Jim Crow.
 Just as they had been the backbone of the Preparatory High School for Colored Youth decades before, black parents in Washington actively protested the clear inequality of Dunbar compared to its white counterpart, Central High School.
 In 1948, the Chicago Defender reported that “a survey conducted by a parent’s committee” revealed that “considerable unused space is going idle in so called ‘white’ schools in the District while Negro students are forced to double up.”20 It angered parents that while over enrollment at Dunbar and other black schools required that classes be held after regular school hours, Central High was operating at less than capacity.
 And yet, Dunbar lacked recreational facilities whereas white schools enjoyed newer stadiums and better swimming pools.21

 In the late 1940s, frustrated parents formed the Consolidated Parent Group in hopes of ratcheting up pressure on the city to address the inequalities.
 Focused initially on Brown Junior High School, the group soon allied parents with civil rights attorneys — among them Dunbar graduate Charles Hamilton Houston — to combat the inadequacies of black schools across Washington.
-Flyers invited the community to bake sales and church meetings to garner more support for a legal battle against the Board of Education’s neglect of black school conditions.22 After Houston died of a heart attack in 1950, his prodigies Thurgood Marshall, James Nabrit, and George EC Hayes took the legal reigns over the school cases.
+Flyers invited the community to bake sales and church meetings to garner more support for a legal battle against the Board of Education’s neglect of black school conditions.22 After Houston died of a heart attack in 1950, his prodigies Thurgood Marshall, James Nabrit, and George EC Hayes took the legal reins over the school cases.
 The desegregation campaign eventually arrived to the nation’s highest court in the form of Bolling v.
 Sharpe, a companion case to Brown v.
 Board of Education.

 Separate schooling had been “an established part of the District’s social fabric” for eight decades before the high court’s 1954 court ruling in Brown outlawed segregation in schools on the basis of race.23 Legal integration in the city did not result in white and black students attending Dunbar or Central together.
 Throughout the 1950s and ‘60s, many whites moved to the suburbs while more southern black migrants flocked into the city.
 As a result, Dunbar retained its racial makeup – the school remained almost completely black.24 It also ceased being a magnet for students across the city and beyond thanks to the D.C.
 Board of Education’s new policies, which restricted Dunbar’s population to those students living in the vicinity of the building: “Attendance of pupils residing in school boundaries…shall not be permitted at schools located beyond such boundaries.”25